pints-team/pints/docs/source/log_likelihoods.rst

 .. currentmodule:: pints

-The classes below all implement the :class:`ProblemLogLikelihood` interface, and can calculate a log-likelihood based on some time-series :class:`Problem` and an assumed noise model.
+The classes below all implement the :class:`LogLikelihood` interface.
+Most are :class:`ProblemLogLikelihood` implementations, which calculate a log-likelihood based on some time-series :class:`Problem` and an assumed noise model.
+Some are methods combining other likelihoods.

 Example::

-    logpdf = pints.GaussianLogLikelihood(problem)
+    log_likelihood = pints.GaussianLogLikelihood(problem)
     x = [1, 2, 3]
-    fx = logpdf(x)
+    fx = log_likelihood(x)

 .. autoclass:: AR1LogLikelihood